FENECON Home 6, 10 & 15 assembly and operating instructions

 |

-This chapter can be skipped if there are several battery towers.
+This section can be skipped if there are several battery towers.

 The DC plugs used on the battery side are not compatible with commercially available MC4 plugs. |